JoelLefkowitz/cached-prisma/README.md

 ## Usage

-To implement a central cache and to keep a single database connection the Prisma class is a singleton:
+To implement a cache and divert the prisma client's internals we use readonly singleton instances for the client and cache:

 ```ts
 import { Prisma } from 'cached-prisma';